Baked Ham and Cheese Rolls with Honey Mustard Glaze

 How to Make It

 1. Prep the dough.
-Roll pizza dough out and brush with butter.
+Roll it out in a rectangular shape.

 2. Add ham and cheese.
 Top the pizza dough with ham and then with cheese.
 Be sure no slices overlap.